Storing Multiple Email Addresses on a Breeze Profiles

-Sometimes our churches want to store more than one email address on a profile and this can be done very simply through Breeze!
+Sometimes you may want to store more than one email address on a profile and this can be done very simply through Breeze!
 All you have to do is edit the Contact section on a profile, add the second email right next to the first, separated by a comma.

-Emails sent from Breeze send from the logged in users email address on their user-profile (More > Users and Roles > Users OR User Icon at top right > User Settings)
+Emails sent from Breeze send from the logged in users email address on their User Settings (see Changing/Updating User Settings.

 These emails also include the name assigned to the User as well, so if you want your email to appear as coming from your ministry, consider updating the User name with the name of your ministry as well.